pygame-community/pygame-geometry/README.md

 # `pygame.geometry` Python Prototype Project
 Hello!
 This project is a Python prototype for a pygame.geometry module.
-You will be able to use new Shape types like Circle, Line, and Polygon to enchance, simplify, and optimize your game code!
+You will be able to use new Shape types like `Circle`, `Line`, and `Polygon` to enchance, simplify, and optimize your game code!

-The project has three sections:
+The project has four major sections:

 - **Implementation**

-   The `shapes` directory includes all the currently implemented shapes source(.py) files, including the shape.py file.
+   The `shapes` directory includes all the currently implemented shapes source(`.py`) files, including the shape.py file.
+   The `src_c` directory includes all `.c` and `.h` files that constitute the geometry module.

+- **Examples**

+   The `examples` directory includes visual and functional examples to show the usage of new functionality.

 - **Tests**

-   The `tests` directory includes visual and functional tests to ensure that the current implementations work as intended.
+   The `tests` directory includes unittests that ensure that the current implementations work as intended.

 - **Benchmarks**